-Franchise Taxes - You can deduct corporate franchise taxes.
+Franchise Taxes - You can deduct corporate franchise taxes as a business expense.

 Personal Property Tax - You can deduct any tax imposed by a state or local government on personal property used in your trade or business.

-Excise Taxes - You can deduct all excise taxes that are ordinary and necessary expenses of carrying on your trade or business.
+Excise Taxes - Generally, you can deduct as a business expense all excise taxes that are ordinary and necessary expenses of carrying on your trade or business.

-Fuel Taxes - Taxes on gasoline, diesel fuel, and other motor fuels that you use in your business are included as part of the cost of the fuel.
+Fuel Taxes - Generally, taxes on gasoline, diesel fuel, and other motor fuels that you use in your business are included as part of the cost of the fuel.
 Do not deduct these taxes as a separate item.
-Refer to Publication 510 for information regarding a fuel credit.

-Occupational Taxes - You can an occupational tax charged at a flat rate by a locality for the privilege of working or conducting a business in the locality.
+Occupational Taxes - You can deduct as a business expense an occupational tax charged at a flat rate by a locality for the privilege of working or conducting a business in the locality.